How to Configure Microsoft Graph OAuth 2.0 for Email SMTP

 • Confirm Tenant ID and Client ID are correct

-• Ensure secret value (not secret ID) is used
+• Ensure the secret value (not secret ID) is used

 Issue: Insufficient privileges